MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/overview-of-microsoft-driver-measure-dictionary.md

 ms.localizationpriority: medium
 ---

-# Overview of the Microsoft driver measure dictionary
+# Overview of the Microsoft driver measures

 Microsoft distributes thousands of drivers via the Windows Update service, servicing millions of machines and users each month.
 Safely delivering the right driver at scale requires evaluating driver quality through real-world verification during distribution.